Presentation: Patient with osteosarcoma

 Constitutional (germline) testing

-• The majority of osteosarcomas are sporadic but a small proportion occur as part of an inherited cancer predisposition syndrome (for example, Li-Fraumeni syndrome, hereditary retinoblastoma, Rothmund-Thomson syndrome).
-There is also increasing evidence to suggest that osteosarcoma may be part of the Lynch syndrome phenotype.
+- The majority of osteosarcomas are sporadic but a small proportion occur as part of an inherited cancer predisposition syndrome (for example, heritable TP53-related cancer syndromes (Li-Fraumeni syndrome), hereditary retinoblastoma, or Rothmund-Thomson syndrome or other disorders of DNA repair).
+There is also some evidence to suggest that osteosarcoma may be part of the Lynch syndrome phenotype.

 *LFS-related cancers comprise: sarcoma of bone/soft tissue, breast cancer, brain cancer, adrenocortical cancer or any childhood cancer (occurring ≤18 years).